GuillemArman/WikiDirtTrack/README.md

 We are two stuents from CITM UPC developing an Artificial Intelligence videogame for the AI subject.

 Dirt Track
 Dirt Track is a Stadium Manager.
 Everyday day people will come to your stadium, manage the ticket price and upgrade the races thanks to the mechanics.
-During night cops will patrol
+During night cops will patrol.

 Use WASD or the mouse in order to move the camera.
 You can do zoom with the wheel (ONLY IN CAMERA 4).
 After 3 days the game ends.